Plants in Populations and Communities

 - Plant invasions, pest management, patterns of plant biodiversity, big data and citizen science for plant ecology, climate change impacts and conservation of natural plant communities.

 The course relies on active participation of the students in discussions, data collection and analysis, exercises, peer feedback and lectures.

 MSc Programme in Agriculture

 MSc Programme i Environmental Science

-Students in the course will learn about ecological processes and interactions that affect survival and reproduction of plant populations, their abundance and distribution, and how these can be investigated scientifically.
+Students in the course will learn about the ecological processes and interactions that affect dynamics and composition of plant populations and communities, their abundance and distribution, and how these can be investigated scientifically (including through modern statistical approaches).
 They will become familiar with major concepts, questions and controversies in modern plant ecology, and be able to discuss these critically.
 Students will learn to apply this knowledge to solve current societal challenges.

 - Scientific knowledge about processes and interactions that determine the abundance and distribution of plants in populations and communities

 - Appreciate the interplay of ecological and evolutionary factors in determining dynamic patterns of plant distribution and abundance

 - Understand the role of abiotic (environmental) factors and biotic interactions such as competition, herbivory, parasitism and symbiosis in shaping plant population and community dynamics

 - Appreciate interactions between plant ecological patterns and human disturbance in natural and agri-environmental systems.